elsafluss/whos-that-cub/README.md

 ## Features

 To view please:
-- please visit the deployed app [here](https://whos-that-player.herokuapp.com/) to interact and view
+- Visit the deployed app [here](https://whos-that-player.herokuapp.com/) to interact and view
 - Note: This is hosted on the free version of Heroku so if you get a blank screen please wait 69 seconds and do a hard refresh on the page.
 - This API is limited to 1000 calls per month, so only one call is used, when you load the page.